This is a short 10 minute Chanukah Speech.

-Being Jews, even joyful occasions are bound to inspire three or four hundred different opinions on how to celebrate.
+Being Jews, even joyful occasions are bound to inspire one hundred different opinions on how to celebrate.
 Chanukah is no exception.
 A halachic dispute between the Rema and the Taz in regards to menorah-lighting leads us into a discussion on the secret to “keeping the love alive” both in our family relationships and in our Jewishness.

 In the long run, the fate of the Jewish people resides with the fate of the Jewish family — the love and loyalty between husband and wife, and the way parents transmit to children the sacred values by which they live.
 This is the stuff that determines the destiny of the Jewish people.